What You Won't Read in Guidebooks About Ghent: A Belgian Local Speaks

 Cuberdons (neuzen) — purple, nose-shaped candies that are Ghent's own sweet.
 Raspberry-flavored, slightly gummy inside.
 Buy them at the Groentenmarkt from the candy cart.
 2-3 EUR for a bag.

-Q: Overpoortstraat — tell us the truth.
+Q: Overpoortstraat — the honest truth?

-Sofie: (laughs) Overpoortstraat is the student nightlife street.
+Sofie's verdict: Overpoortstraat is the student nightlife street.
 Cheap drinks, loud music, bars packed on Thursday and Friday nights.
 If you're under 25 and want to party until 4AM for 20 EUR, it's perfect.
 If you're over 30, you'll last about an hour before the noise sends you home.

 Q: Safety concerns?